 Oh, and did you know in addition to the Hegis celebrating their 45th year together, Contact has been hard at work helping fellow citizens through crisis and suicide for 45 years?

-At the Contact patron reception and the luncheon at the Hilton Anatole, they greeted everyone of note (Gail and Gerald Turner, Leigh Anne Haugh revealing that the baby bump was going to be a girl, Nancy Hunt, Ashlee Kleinert, Jan Langbein, Kristina Whitcomb, Kate Rose Marquez sporting a silver tray, Pat McEvoy, Claire Emanuelson, Ruth Altshuler, Caren Prothro, Frank Risch, Linda Custard just back from traveling the world with her daughter and Ron Anderson) with grace and under-the-radar humor.
+At the Contact patron reception and the luncheon at the Hilton Anatole, they greeted everyone of note (Gail and Gerald Turner, Leigh Anne Haugh revealing that the baby bump was going to be a girl, Nancy Hunt, Ashlee Kleinert, Jan Langbein, Kristina Whitcomb, Pat McEvoy, Claire Emanuelson, Ruth Altshuler, Caren Prothro, Frank Risch, Linda Custard just back from traveling the world with her daughter and Ron Anderson) with grace and under-the-radar humor.

 At one point Lee and Bob exchanged a comment.
 She patted his rear end, like some of us pat someone on the back.
 When told how endearing the “hand language” was, Bob said, “Really?
 I must have a dumb ass because I didn’t feel anything.”
 He quickly followed that comment up with a smirk and a twinkle of the eye.